2024/2025

 (2) The deadline for filing a complaint is 2 weeks from the date when the complainant was informed of the decision.
 The complaint must be addressed to the Appeals Board for decisions on credit transfer but sent to the President of CBS; the reasoned complaint should be sent to CBS Legal, Solbjerg Plads 3, 2000 Frederiksberg.
 It is also possible to send the complaint to: legal@cbs.dk.
 CBS has the option to process the application again.
 If the decision is upheld, CBS will forward the complaint to the Appeals Board, accompanied by a statement.
 CBS will give the complainant the opportunity to comment on the statement within a time limit of 1 week.
 The complainant’s comments, if any, will be enclosed when the complaint is forwarded to the Appeals Board.
 The Appeals Board will make the final administrative decision.

-38. Complaints about decisions made by the Study Board on whether education qualifications acquired abroad may replace parts of the programme (credit transfer) may be brought before the Qualifications Board, see Assessment of Foreign Qualifications etc. Act.
+38. Complaints about decisions made by the Study Board on whether education qualifications acquired abroad may replace parts of the programme (credit transfer) may be brought before the Qualifications Board, see Act no 579 of 1 June 2014 on Assessment of Foreign Qualifications etc.

 (2) The deadline for filing a complaint is 4 weeks from the date when the complainant was informed of the decision.
 The complaint must be addressed to the Appeals Board for decisions on credit transfer but sent to the President of CBS; the reasoned complaint should be sent to CBS Legal, Solbjerg Plads 3, 2000 Frederiksberg.
 It is also possible to send the complaint to: legal@cbs.dk.
 CBS has the option to process the application again.
 If the decision is upheld, CBS will forward the complaint to the Qualifications Board, accompanied by a statement.
 CBS will give the complainant the opportunity to comment on the statement, within a time limit of 1 week.
 The complainant’s comments, if any, will be enclosed when the complaint is forwarded to the Qualifications Board.
 The Qualifications Board will make the final administrative decision.